 KOHO PONO means to Elect or Choose Wisely by making an informed decision when voting for an elected official to represent your voice.
-It’s important that Hawaiian voters know how our elected officials voted on key issues impacting our community, which is reflected in this report card.
-Given the change in the Legislature’s schedule due to Covid-19, this report card is based on Legislator’s voting records during the first Crossover.
+It’s important that Hawaiian voters know where candidates stand on key issues impacting our community, which is reflected in this questionnaire.

 KOHO PONO is an initiative of the Ka Lāhui Hawai’i Kōmike Kālaiʻāina

 Ka Lāhui Hawai’i Kōmike Kālaiʻāina asked questions this year to candidates running for office on issues that important to us as Kanaka Maoli.
 All of the questions were YES and NO but they were also given an opportunity to explain their answer.
 We had the lowest questionnaire response this year.
 A no response is marked at NR.